 This is by far the best school academically in the Lima area.
 In the past four years the sophomores have had a record 100% passage rate on the OGT.
 Compare that to Lima Senior High's 53%.

 Lima Central Catholic High School is a private high school in Lima.
-The principal of Lima Central Catholic High School is Dr. KATHLEEN HERPICH and can be contacted at email@example.com.
-332 children attend Lima Central Catholic High School and identify mostly as White, non-Hispanic; Multiracial; and Hispanic.
+The principal of Lima Central Catholic High School is Dr. KATHLEEN HERPICH, whose e-mail is email@example.com.
+332 children attend Lima Central Catholic High School and identify as White, non-Hispanic; Multiracial; and Hispanic.
 The ratio of students to teachers at Lima Central Catholic High School is 11:1.
 Apollo Career Center is one of the nearest high schools.

 |Native American or Native Alaskan||0.5%||%|